drevops/vortex/README.md

 --------------------------------------------------------------------------------

-## About DrevOps
+## Why

-### What is the problem that DrevOps is trying to solve?
-Produce high-quality Drupal websites with minimal setup time and expertise.

-### Why is this problem important?
-Creating high-quality Drupal websites requires stability, security, speed, and ease of maintenance.
+To create high-quality Drupal websites, stability, security, speed, and ease of maintenance are essential.
+DevOps tools can help achieve these goals, but setting them up requires a lot of time and expertise.

-However, not all developers have the time or skills to set up the necessary tools.
-That's why we offer a solution that simplifies the process, making it easy to create and maintain high-quality Drupal sites.

-### How does DrevOps solve it?
-Once installed, DrevOps simplifies maintenance of a best-practices Drupal configuration on a Docker stack across multiple projects.
-Additionally, by unifying the developer's experience, DrevOps fosters collaboration and teamwork, leading to more efficient and effective development.
+DrevOps offers a **tested** Drupal project template with DevOps integrations that ensures consistency across all your Drupal projects.

 ### Who is it for?
-- Digital agencies that want to standardise their development stack (standard operating environment) across projects
+- Digital agencies that want to standardize their development stack (standard operating environment) across projects
 - Developers that are looking for best practices
-- Developers who may not have the necessary time or expertise to set up these tools themselves
+- Developers who lack the necessary time or expertise to set up DevOps tools themselves

 ### How does it work?
-- You run installer script once
+- You run the installer script once
 - DrevOps brings the latest release into your codebase
-- You commit all new files
+- You commit all new files.
-- If required, you may override files with changes relevant only to a specific project.
+- You may override files with changes relevant only to a specific project, if required

 ## Installation